 Once the referral is reviewed, a staff member from the Department will call to inform the patient of the status of his/her appointment.
 Please be informed that if the patient’s insurance requires an authorization for the visit, an appointment will not be made until the authorization has been approved and received by our office.

 A patient or doctor’s office may scan or fax the following documents to facilitate the referral process.

 - Reason for the referral (must include diagnosis or the question that the PCP expects us to resolve)

 - All past medical records

-- Any studies done to back up diagnosis (particularly MRI or CT SCANs); these should be brought in on the first appointment
+- Any studies done to back up diagnosis (particularly MRI or CT SCANs); should be brought in prior to the first appointment

 - Medication list (must be included)

 - Name of patient, date of birth, insurance information. and patient’s phone number

 Please note that patients are responsible for ensuring that a referral and an authorization is obtained prior to coming in for their appointment.